DETERMINISTIC6G/NetworkDelayEmulator/README.md

 The following figure shows the system architecture consisting of two major parts: the QDisc running in the kernel space, and a user-space application providing individual delays for each transmitted packet through a character device.
 The provided delays are buffered in the QDisc, such that delay values are available immediatelly when new packets arrive.
 Whenever a packet is to be transmitted through the network interface, the next delay value is dequeued and applied to the packet before passing it on to the network interface (TX queue).

 Providing delays through a user-space application allows for a flexible and convenient definition of delays without touching any kernel code.
-The project contains a sample user-space application implemented in Python to define delays as constant values or as normal distributions (probability density function), which can be easily extended to calculate other delay distribution.
+The project contains a sample user-space application implemented in Python to define delays as constant values, normal distributions (probability density function), or histograms.
+This application can be easily extended to calculate other delay distributions.

 ![Design](design.png)